Online advertising is thriving in the U.S., according to figures released in the latest IAB Internet Advertising Revenue Report.

 Digital video recorded the greatest growth of all.
 More was spent in video advertising from January to June than in any other half-year period before, an increase of 31% from the first half of 2009.

 IAB’s SVP of Industry Services Sherill Mane cited growing online advertising budgets among consumer packaged goods and pharmaceutical companies for the growth.

-“While the recession clearly affected short term growth in 2009, with double digit growth in both search and display during the first six month of 2010, the long term prospects continue to be strong,” added David Silverman, PwC Assurance partner.
+“While the recession clearly affected short term growth in 2009, with double-digit growth in both search and display during the first six months of 2010, the long term prospects continue to be strong,” added David Silverman, PwC Assurance partner.